ilan-anodot/anodotcost_api_docs_slate/source/includes/_Users.md

 **Responses**

-The response is comprised of an array of users, according to the following table:
+The response is comprised of an array of users.

 **Response Codes**